• Manifesto

 Even when PFAS-free products are available, with little or no requirement for product labelling or publicly available information, consumer choice remains limited.
 Even within supply chains, awareness of PFAS is low and chemical content often unavailable for the vast majority of products.
 Clear legislative action and enforcement is therefore essential to reduce public exposure to PFAS and to prevent ongoing environmental contamination.

-9. All PFAS must be restricted as one group to protect current and future generations
+Conclusion: All PFAS must be restricted as one group to protect current and future generations

 The extreme persistence of all PFAS and the irreversibility of global PFAS contamination has already created a toxic legacy, the burden of which will be felt for generations to come.
 Continual release of PFAS leads to increasing levels in the environment and increases the chance of triggering known and unknown adverse effects[70].
 The health-related costs of inaction for all EEA countries have been estimated at 52 – 84 billion EUR[16].
+Decision makers need to follow the evidence and put the interests of citizens and the environment above the vested interests of companies which are lobbying to weaken proposed regulation or push for exemptions for their products[111].
+Transition to a clean and resilient economy requires that we end dependence on chemicals that harm our health and the ecosystems we depend on.

 Relying on chemical-by-chemical approach for the regulation of PFAS cannot be an option:

-- From the long-chain carboxylic and sulfonic acids to the ultrashort-chain trifluoroacetic acid and the polymeric PFAS, all PFAS are very persistent or degrade into very persistent PFAS, and contribute to the load of human-made pollutants burdening the environment.
+• From the long-chain carboxylic and sulfonic acids to the ultrashort-chain trifluoroacetic acid and the polymeric PFAS, all PFAS are very persistent or degrade into very persistent PFAS, and contribute to the load of human-made pollutants burdening the environment.

-- Piecemeal regulatory approaches to PFAS management implemented so far, both in the EU and abroad, have been inadequate in preventing their release into the environment.
+• Piecemeal regulatory approaches to PFAS management implemented so far, both in the EU and abroad, have been inadequate in preventing their release into the environment.

-- These ‘chemical-by-chemical’ approaches have led to the substitution of regulated PFAS with other, similarly problematic, unregulated PFAS.
+• These ‘chemical-by-chemical’ approaches have led to the substitution of regulated PFAS with other, similarly problematic, unregulated PFAS.
 They have created a never-ending cycle of regrettable substitution that has undermined genuine progress towards safe and sustainable alternatives.

-b.
-Both the production and use of PFAS across sectors should be covered.
+2. Both the production and use of PFAS across sectors should be covered.

-d.
-All derogations should be time limited and reviewed regularly to ensure the conditions of the derogation remain valid.
+4. All derogations should be time limited and reviewed regularly to ensure the conditions of the derogation remain valid.

-e.
-Stringent risk-management requirements (including labelling, monitoring and reporting) must be in place for derogated uses to ensure zero-emission to the environment at all stages of the life-cycle.
+5. Stringent risk-management requirements (including labelling, monitoring and reporting) must be in place for derogated uses to ensure zero-emission to the environment at all stages of the life-cycle.

 5. We call on the Parties to the Stockholm Convention on persistent organic pollutants (POPs) to work for a class-based approach of listing all PFAS for global elimination.